Skip to main content

 Regional Director, RSSO I

-The inflation rate of the Ilocos Region slowed down to 2.3 percent in May 2024 from 2.4 percent in April 2024.
-This brings the average inflation rate from January to May 2024 to 2.1 percent.
-In May…
+The inflation rate of the Ilocos Region for All Income Household increased to 1.9 percent in October 2024 from 0.6 percent in September 2024.
+This brings the average inflation rate from January to…